OpenNebula/addon-storpool/docs/advanced_configuration.md

 For each OpenNebula instance set a different string in the `ONE_PX` variable.

+It is possible to change the default volume tagging by setting `VM_TAG` variable.

 #### Enable iothreads and Windows performance optimisation

 There is a helper script that add separate iothread for VM disks IO processing.
 In addition it is enabling some Hyperv enlightments on Windows VMs